dzek69/docker-node-minimal/README.md

 # docker-node-minimal

 Ultra small docker images producer with node support.
-Optionally add ffmpeg and youtube-dl.
+Optionally add ffmpeg and yt-dlp.

 > These stats are for 12.2.0 version, see: https://hub.docker.com/r/dzek69/nodemin/tags
-> They may be both smaller or bigger depending on the node/ffmpeg/youtube-dl version
+> They may be both smaller or bigger depending on the node/ffmpeg/yt-dlp version

 | Name | Compressed/transfer size | Disk Size |
 |------|--------------------------:|----------:|